 NIA charges ULFA operative for killing five villagers

-New Delhi, Nov 29: The National Investigation Agency has filed a chargesheet against an ULFA operative Bubul Moran.
+New Delhi, Nov 29: The National Investigation Agency (NIA) has filed a charge sheet against a ULFA operative Bubul Moran.

 Investigation established that this terrorist act was committed by active members of the proscribed organization ULFA as part of a pre-planned conspiracy.
-Investigation has unearthed the conspiracy hatched by accused persons and their associates/leaders.
+The investigation has unearthed the conspiracy hatched by accused persons and their associates/leaders.

 Ban on ULFA extended by another five years